 P143 joined (was joined by): E39 Actor P144 joined with (gained member by) E74 Group E80 Leaving Subclass of: E7 Activity Scope note: This class comprises the activities that result in an instance of E49 Actor to be separated from an instance of E74 Group.
-This class does not imply initiative by either party. of E74 Group.
-This class does not impry initiative by either party.
+This class does not imply initiative by either party.
 Typical scenarios include the termination of membership in a social organisation, ending the employment at a company, and the end of tenure of somebody in an official position.
 Examples:

-- The end of Sir Isaac Newton's duty as Member of Parliament for the University of Cambridge to the Convention Parliament in 1702
+The end of Sir Isaac Newton's duty as Member of Parliament for the University of Cambridge to the Convention Parliament in 1702

-- George Washington's leaving office in 1797
+George Washington's leaving office in 1797

 Properties: